Northeast Anti-Japanese United Army

-The Northeast Counter-Japanese United Army, also known as the NAJUA or Northeast Anti-Japanese United Army, was the main Counter-Japanese guerrilla army in Northeast China (Manchuria) after the Japanese invasion of Manchuria in 1931.
-Its predecessors were various Counter-Japanese volunteer armies organized by locals and the Manchuria branches of the Chinese Communist Party (CCP).
-In February 1936, the CCP, in accordance with the instructions of the Communist International, issued The Declaration of the Unified Organization of Northeast Counter-Japanese United Army and marked the official formation of the organization.
+The Northeast Anti-Japanese United Army, also known as the NAJUA, Northeast United Resistance Army or Northeast Anti-Japanese United Army, was the main Anti-Japanese guerrilla army in Northeast China (Manchuria) after the Japanese invasion of Manchuria in 1931.
+Its predecessors were various anti-Japanese volunteer armies organized by locals and the Manchuria branches of the Chinese Communist Party (CCP).
+In February 1936, the CCP, in accordance with the instructions of the Communist International, issued The Declaration of the Unified Organization of Northeast Anti-Japanese United Army and marked the official formation of the organization.

 Formation

 Predecessors

-After the Mukden Incident of 1931, the people of Liaoning, Jilin, and Heilongjiang provinces began to organize guerrilla forces to join Counter-Japanese Volunteer Armies and carry out guerrilla warfare against the Kwantung Army and the forces of Manchukuo.
+After the Mukden Incident of 1931, the people of Liaoning, Jilin, and Heilongjiang provinces began to organize guerrilla forces to join anti-Japanese Volunteer Armies and carry out guerrilla warfare against the Kwantung Army and the forces of Manchukuo.
 The Chinese Communist Party also sent cadres to join the local military struggle.
 Yang Jingyu joined the guerrilla force in Panshi.
 Zhou Baozhong united with Wang Detai's force in Yanji.
 Li Zhaolin was sent from Liaoyang to the county committee of Zhuhe to form a local guerrilla force.
 Zhao Shangzhi joined the force in Bayan.
 Choe Yong-gon went to east Jilin to develop party organizations and form guerrillas.
 Feng Zhongyun was sent to Tangyuan as the representative and inspector of the Manchuria provincial party committee to form guerrillas.